US, China trade deal 'close': Kudlow

 Continue Reading Below

-A good deal will address foreign tariffs and purchases, intellectual property theft and forced technology transfer and would be great for “both our economies," he added.
+A good deal will address foreign tariffs, intellectual property theft and forced technology transfer and would be great for “both our economies," he added.

 If a deal like that cannot be reached, however, President Trump is determined to “defend America and to defend the American economy and defend the American worker, the farmer, the technology person," Kudlow said.
 Talks between the two nations have been constructive, he says.